emrecakmak/emrecakmak/README.md

 I'm Emre, living in 🇹🇷 and working as a Cloud Native Engineer at bestcloudfor.me ☁️

 As a teenager, I was the kid people approached about their technical issues.
-I formatted many computers, changed many ringtones, and repaired many satellite receivers.
+I formatted many computers, changed many ringtones.
 I was the go-to guy for resolving any technical problems.

 Today not much has changed.
 I still help people by resolving their problems but in a professional way.